Prediction of cardiovascular disease in 0.5M adults living in the UK: evaluation of novel risk factors using modern statistical approaches

 - Compare performance (calibration, discrimination, internal and external validity) of conventional global CVD risk scores before and after the addition of novel risk factors for prediction of CVD and sub-types of CVD in age and sex-specific groups.

 - Evaluate the predictive value of novel clinical measures, plasma proteins (Lp(a), CRP and other lipids) and genetic scores using candidate genes for risk of CVD in addition to conventional risk factors for prediction of CVD.

 This project will involve working within a multi-disciplinary team and the candidate will gain research experience in systematic reviews, study design and analysis of big data using modern statistical approaches.

 FIELD WORK, SECONDMENTS, INDUSTRY PLACEMENTS AND TRAINING

 By the end of their DPhil, it is expected that the candidate will be able to plan, undertake, interpret, and report their findings in a clear and concise manner.
-The student will have acquired transferable skills such as the writing of project proposals and presenting the research findings at local, national, and international meetings.
-The student will be expected to publish several peer-reviewed papers as the lead author by the end of their DPhil.
+The candidate will have acquired transferable skills such as the writing of project proposals and presenting the research findings at local, national, and international meetings.
+The candidate will be expected to publish several peer-reviewed papers as the lead author by the end of their DPhil.